-MISSIONChange start when a child says 'I'm an entrepreneur'
+MISSIONChange starts when a child says 'I'm an entrepreneur'

 Co-Founder & Chairman